sib-swiss/SPARQL_course/docs/index.md

 ### Learning outcomes explained

 To reach the general learning outcomes above, we have set a number of smaller learning outcomes.
 Each chapter starts with these smaller learning outcomes.
-Use these at the start of a chapter to get an idea what you will learn.
+Use these at the start of a chapter to get an idea of what you will learn.
 Use them also at the end of a chapter to evaluate whether you have learned what you were expected to learn.

 ## Learning experiences